JavaScript Cost

 JavaScript has real cost

-Users pay for every script through download, parse, execution, and battery — justify each kilobyte.
+Users pay for every script through download, parse, execution, and battery — most slowness is self-inflicted bundle and hydration weight, not slow networks alone.

-See JavaScript standard and performance standard for team expectations.
+See JavaScript standard and principles — performance is product quality.

 02 — Principles